|MILEAGE AND SHIPPING CHART

 WE WILL DELIVER FOR FREE UP TO 50 MILES IF YOU PAY FULL PRICE ON PUPPIES NO

-TO YOU ALL THE WAY..
-WE SHIP THRU THE AIRLINES OR PUPPY HAS TO BE PICKED UP IN
+UP TO 2 HOURS FROM HUDSON..
+WE SHIP THRU THE AIRLINES OR PUPPY HAS TO BE PICKED

 CLICK HERE TO CALCULATE HOW FAR IT WILL BE.
 MAP QUEST

 DO YOU THINK SHIPPING A PUPPY IS ??

 WELL ITS NOT ANYMORE..
 WE HAVE BEEN SHIPPING PUPPIES FOR